You’ve done it.

 If your check out and product pages look great and your still not seeing sales in your business, then you may want to offer a discount to get that first sale.
 You don’t want people always expecting discounts so the trick is to make it clear this is a limited time only offer.

 You could offer a sale for the first 20 purchases or for the next 24 hours only.
 That sense of urgency really encourages people to start pulling out their wallets!

 Additionally, you can offer free shipping for a limited time.
 43% of shoppers will abandon their cart if shipping costs are too high so try discounting shipping to see if it entices more buyers.

-It’s also important to make sure your marketing tools are in place.
-Your personal Facebook page is fine, as is your personal email account, but there are more ways to market your products.
+Starting e-commerce sales is extra difficult if you don’t have the right marketing tools in place.
+Your personal Facebook page is fine, as is your personal email account, but there are more ways to market your online products.

 The most popular platforms for beginners are MailChimp, Aweber, and GetResponse.
 These are relatively inexpensive when you are first getting started and most allow for free trials.
 If you are a Shopify user, you can search the app store for email marketing apps.
 Most of these are free to test.

 What do you do with an email platform?
 Well first, you’ll want to collect emails.
 The easiest way to do this is to offer a discount code in exchange for an email address.
 It’s not required to offer a discount code but most people are private with their email addresses and if they are going to hand them over, there needs to be an exchange of value.
 Even if you don’t offer a discount code, you may want to offer something in return or at least the promise of future sales or promotions.